On Memorial Day I cannot help but think of this excerpt from Wendell Berry’s novel Jayber Crow:

 I am moved by all the tributes—personal and national—that memorialize and honor those who died in service.
 Headstones marked with flags or flowers.
 Profile pictures changed to photos of family members or friends in uniform.
 Poems and stories.
 Each of these is a marker both of gratitude for a person’s life and sadness at their death.
 Sadness is its own kind of love.
 It says, “Your life mattered to me, and I miss you terribly.”
 Tears, knots in our stomachs, and lumps in our throats are reminders that this is not how it’s supposed to be.

-I hope Memorial Day can be the kind of day where our memory teaches us to grieve over the deaths of our brothers and sisters; to care for their families; and to cultivate a national imagination that sees and works toward a future where war is no more.
+I hope Memorial Day can be the kind of day where our memory teaches us to grieve over the deaths of our brothers and sisters; to care for their families; and to cultivate an imagination that sees and works toward a future where war is no more.

-The prophet Isaiah has taught me how to hope and imagine, how to pray and work:
+The prophet Isaiah has taught me how to hope and imagine, how to pray and work, so I’ll close with this word:

 In days to come